 When $2$ is a zero divisor, one may wonder what kind of definitions or invariants one should consider to preserve such a parametrization of the Picard group.
-In the affine case, one can check carefully that Wood's construction of the quadratic algebra attached to a linear binary quadratic form $(\vv,\LL,q)$ corresponds to the even Clifford algebra of $q$, described by Kneser.
+In the affine case, a partial answer is given by the aforementioned Artin-Schreier group \cite{Voightlibre}.
+On another side, still in the affine case, one can check carefully that Wood's construction of the quadratic algebra attached to a linear binary quadratic form $(\vv,\LL,q)$ corresponds to the even Clifford algebra of $q$, described by Kneser.
 Without any assumption on the base ring $R$, Kneser managed to derive a bijection with the Picard group of a given quadratic algebra over $R$ by fixing the even Clifford algebra, but the definitions and actions were different; in particular, the group acting on his quadratic maps was $\gl_2(R)$.

 Our notations are chosen to be as close as possible to Wood's in \cite{Wood}.
 Parts of the present article can be seen as a complement to \cite{Wood}, and would be more easily understandable with it nearby.

-The organization of this article is as follows~: in Subsection~\ref{secdefi}, we recall Wood's definitions we will work with, especially the Wood-discriminant.
+The organization of this article is as follows: in Subsection~\ref{secdefi}, we recall Wood's definitions we will work with, especially the discriminant.
 In Subsection~\ref{secpar}, we introduce the parity.
 When $2$ is not a zero divisor, we prove the main results regarding the classification of quadratic algebras in Subsection~\ref{secuni}, in particular Theorem~\ref{goalclass}.
 Then, we recall Wood's definition of linear binary quadratic forms and we relate them to quadratic algebras in Subsection~\ref{secgl2gl1}.
 Next, Subsection~\ref{sectwori} is devoted to the notion of orientation, together with twisted quadratic forms.
 In Subsection~\ref{sectwdiscpar}, we define the oriented and natural discriminants and parities.
 Finally, Subsection~\ref{sectwpic} completes the proof of Theorem~\ref{goal} by proving the uniqueness of an oriented quadratic algebra of given oriented type, when $2$ is not a zero divisor, and the resulting correspondence with the Picard group of this quadratic algebra.

-The author particularly thanks Jean Gillibert and Marc Perret for their careful reading of this paper, their support and the numerous improvements they suggested.

-\paragraph{Notations} Throughout this paper, we let $S$ be a scheme, and we denote by $\os$ its structural sheaf.
-It is unital and associative, as well as all other rings and schemes we shall consider.
+\paragraph{Notations} Throughout this paper, we let $S$ be a scheme, and we denote by $\os$ its structure sheaf.
+It is unital and associative, as are all other rings and schemes we shall consider.